The Directorate General of Factory Advice Service & Labour Institutes (DGFASLI), formerly known as Chief

 · Central Labour Institute in Mumbai.

-Subsequently, Regional Labour Institutes are the scale down version of
+Regional Labour Institutes are the scale down version

-The Institutes are also having conference facilities fully supported
+also having conference facilities fully supported with modern audio-visual

 The DGFASLI headquarters at Mumbai maintains overall liaison with the labour institutes, frames policy, plans and executes the programme concerning the organisation on matters pertaining to safety, health and welfare of workers in industries and docks and implements technical projects and liaises with national and international agencies.
 The headquarters consists of the following divisions: